kartik-v/bootstrap-fileinput/README.md

 The following are the major changes with release v2.4.0:

+- Dynamically auto size the file captions for long file names exceeding container width.
+New property `autoFitCaption` is added which defaults to `true`.
+When this is `true` the plugin will auto fit caption text within the container dynamically and responsively based on window size.
+- Raise new `fileimageuploaded` event that fires after image is completely loaded on the preview container.
+- Autosize preview images when they exceed the size of the preview container.
 - Completely templatized and extensible to allow configuration of the file-input the way the developer wants.
 - Plugin has been revamped to build preview intelligence based on various file preview types.
 The inbuilt file support types are categorized as
   `image`, `text`, `html`, `video`,  `audio`, `flash`, `object`, and `other`.